 - A student’s allegations of sexual harassment against a College employee are not eligible for informal resolution.

-- The Title IX Coordinator provides the parties with written notice of proceeding with an informal resolution, including the allegations of sexual harassment, the requirements of the informal resolution process, and potential outcomes resulting from participating in the informal resolution process.
+- The Title IX Coordinator provides the parties with written notice of proceeding with an informal resolution, including the allegations of sexual harassment, the requirements of the informal resolution process, and potential terms that may be requested or offered in informal resolution, and what information the College will maintain, including any potential disclosures of information.

 - The Title IX Coordinator also designates an independent, neutral person to facilitate the informal resolution.